 One more thing: You can still add extra sensors at any time to expand your ecobee3 setup.

-Best for the rest: Nest
+Best of the rest: Nest

 Alphabet's Nest may not be the newest smart thermostat on the block any longer, but it was the one that sparked a generational shift.
 The HAL-like dial is futuristic, largely easy to operate (albeit sometimes clunky to type with), and Nest comes with a great iPhone and iPad app for controlling your house's temperature.
 It also supports the Works with Nest program, which provides integrations with dozens of other smart home products.